rtomrud/averaged-perceptron/README.md

 ### `scores(features)`

-Returns an object with the scores of each label in the given `features`.
+Returns an object with the score of each label in the given `features`.

 ```js
 import averagedPerceptron from "averaged-perceptron";